ArchiDog1998/RotationSolver/README.md

 * An MP overcap prevention that involves weaving a CD before syphon strike/stalwart soul has been added.
 * No Mercy will turn into Bow Shock, and then Sonic Break, while buff is active.*
 * Single-target combo and AoE combo on WAR will be replaced by Fell Cleave/Decimate during Inner Release to prevent wasting GCDs.
+* Nascent Flash will turn into Raw Intuition when you are below level 76.
 * Meikyo will be replaced by Jinpu/Shifu while its buff is up.
 * Shoha will replace Iaijutsu/Tsubame when Meditation gauge is full.
 * Tsubame becomes Iaijutsu when Sen gauge isn't empty.
 Also, this feature deletes Kaeshi: Higanbana when active since it is literally the most useless action in the game, so you cannot accidentally use it.